geotrev/bulba/README.md

 ### Properties

-**TL;DR** Properties enable internal state in `UpgradedElement`.
-By defining a property, it will be upgraded to hook into the render lifecycle, similar to how state works in React.
+Properties are the internal state mechanism in an upgraded element.
+Defining a property will always hook it into the render lifecycle, similar to how state works in React.

-Use the static `properties` getter and return an object, where each entry is the property name (key) and configuration (value).
+Define your `properties` using the static getter.
+Each entry is the property name (key) and configuration (value).
 Property names should always be `camelCase`.

 Example: